mellaurie/tone/pages/02.april-2020/07.U1/01.overview/_schedule/alert.md

 #### Synchronous Sessions
-:fa-person: Join us on this week when you can for our hour long synchronous Zoom sessions.
-We will be holding them on Monday's, Wednesday's and Friday's at 11-12pm PT.
+Please join us this week for our synchronous Zoom sessions!
+We will be holding sessions on Monday, Wednesday and Friday at 11-12pm PT.
 See the Course Overview page for session descriptions.

 ---